frontenddevkan/frontenddevkan/README.md

 🔭 I’m currently looking for a job on frontend developer position.

-🌱 I’m learning adaptive web design.
+🌱 I’m learning adaptive web design now.

 <!--
 ` (this file) appears on your GitHub profile.